Fine needle aspiration of the thyroid

 Abnormal results may mean:

 The main risk is bleeding into or around the thyroid gland.
 With severe bleeding, there may be pressure on the windpipe (trachea).
 This problem is rare.

-Schlumberger MJ, Filetti S, Alexander EK, Hay ID.
+Filetti S, Tuttle RM, Leboulleux S, Alexander EK.
 Nontoxic diffuse goiter, nodular thyroid disorders, and thyroid malignancies.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
+In: Melmed S, Auchus, RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 14.
+14th ed.
+Philadelphia, PA: Elsevier; 2020:chap 14.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.